Facts and figures

 The Australian Government provides financial assistance grants to local government.
 These are paid to state governments for distribution to local government via state grants commissions.

-Councils are able to apply for funding under a range of Australian Government programs, such as the Road Safety Black Spot program and the Regional Solutions program.
+Councils also receive funding under a range of Australian Government programs, such as the Roads to Recovery program, Road Safety Black Spot program, Bridges Renewal Program and the Building Stronger Regions Fund.